 Vienna Segway Tour Review.
-Back on Ringstrasse, we passed five grand hotels and the Vienna State Opera before stopping at the Imperial Vault (‘Kaisergruft’).
-Around 150 Habsburg Emperors are buried there.
-We chatted about the bombastic last funeral of Otto Habsburg in 2011 that Yvonne experienced live from the first floor flat of a friend.
+Back on Ringstrasse, we passed five grand hotels and the Vienna Opera House before stopping at the Imperial Vault (‘Kaisergruft’), the last home of some 150 Habsburg Emperors.
+Even long after the Empire had gone, the last Habsburg, Otto, had a bombastic last funeral there in 2011.

-At Michaelerplatz, we talked about the excavation of the Roman murals and the nearby Spanish Riding School.
+At Michaelerplatz, the Roman murals and Spanish Riding School triggered great stories about Wien’s amazing history.
 Then we cut right through to the interior of the Imperial Palace Vienna (Hofburg).
-Rolling on our segways into a courtyard used to horse cloppings felt peculiar.
-We segwayed through 190-year-old Heldentor (‘Heroes Gate’), where foot soldiers, Emperors on horseback, fiakers, and later cars and bikes had been passing in thousands.
-Going by segway was the logical next step in history of local transport.
+Actually, rolling on our segways into a courtyard used to horse cloppings felt peculiar.

 Along Ringstrasse Boulevard

 Vienna Segway Tour Review.
-Half of Vienna’s highlights are lined up along that flat shady boulevard with wide bike paths that makes up Ringstrasse.
-The Austrian Parliament, Volksgarten, Burgtheater, and the Vienna City Hall are close together.
+Back on the bike path of that flat shady boulevard we explored its most exciting patch: Austrian Parliament, Volksgarten, Burgtheater, and the Vienna City Hall are close together.
 Instead of stepping up and down for a talk or a photo shoot we remained on our segways and just slowed down.

 From Mölkerbastei to Judenplatz

 Vienna Segway Tour Review.
-We handled the old remaining city walls at Mölkerbastei, Beethoven’s Pasqualati Haus and Freyung Square with equal grace.
-Baroque Kinski Palace with its beautifully decorated foyer was another sensitive spot for two-wheelers where we managed to move in with all discretion.
+With equal grace we handled the old remaining city walls at Mölkerbastei, Beethoven’s Pasqualati Haus and Freyung Square.
+Likewise, baroque Kinski Palace with its beautifully decorated foyer was another sensitive spot for two-wheelers that we managed with discretion.

-The way from Freyung Square to Am Hof was a bumpy ride but short ride but too good to miss.
-At Am Hof Yvonne chose quiet Drahtgasse to slip into Judenplatz, center of the Medieval Jewish Ghetto, and one of my favourite places.
+Actually, the most bumpy – though short – ride lead from Freyung Square to Am Hof.
+From there, we chose quiet Drahtgasse to slip into Judenplatz, center of the Medieval Jewish Ghetto, and one of my favourite places.
 The hidden square houses the sumptuous baroque Böhmische Hofkanzlei (now housing the Administrative Court) and the modern building block of the Jewish Holocaust Memorial.
 The monument of Ephraim Lessing received a few laps of honour.

 Through The Thicket

-Local traffic signage is often unclear in the thicket of this area’s alleys.
-We were lucky that super romantic Schönlaterngasse and adjacent Heiligenkreuzerhof were open to bikers and segwayers.
-This corner of Vienna is rich in legends and folkloric stories, not to be missed.
+A practical word on local traffic signage: In the thicket of this area’s alleys it was often really unclear.
+In any case, super romantic Schönlaterngasse and adjacent Heiligenkreuzerhof were luckily open to bikers and segwayers: this corner of Vienna is so rich in legends and folkloric stories!

-We re-surfaced at Dr. Karl Lueger Square along Ringstrasse.
-The remains of the old city wall are complemented there with a cast iron model of old Vienna.
+Finally, we re-surfaced at the remains of the old city wall at Dr. Karl Lueger Square.
+For a round up of our tour that cast iron model of old Vienna next to the wall proved perfect.
 From there we closed the loop going back to the segway rental shop.